bamler-lab/constriction/README.md

 correctness, versatility, ease of use, compression performance, and computational efficiency.
 The goals of `constriction` are to three-fold:

-1. **to facilitate research on novel lossless and lossy compression methods** by bridging the gap between vastly different software stacks commonly used for machine learning research vs real-world compression codecs; machine learning researchers will likely want to start using `constriction` through its Python/numpy API.
-It exposes both highly optimized entropy coders that are easy to use in common cases as well as a composable set of more low-level primitives that allow researchers to come up with specialized variants of existing source coding algorithms (for example, `constriction` provides adapters for making custom defined probability distributions *exactly* invertible in fixed-point arithmetic so that they can be used with the provided entropy coders).
+1. **to facilitate research on novel lossless and lossy compression methods** by providing a *composable* set of entropy coding primitives rather than a rigid implementation of a single preconfigured method; in compression research, different applications put different requirements on the entropy coding method.
+For example, you may prefer a Range Coder for an autoregressive entropy model (because it preserves the order of encoded symbols), but you may prefer an ANS Coder for a hierarchical entropy model (because it supports bits-back coding).
+With many other libraries, swapping out a Range Coder for an ANS Coder would mean that you not only have to find and learn how to use new library, but you would also have to port the part of your code that represents probabilistic entropy models so that it adheres to the rules of the new library.
+By contrast, the composable architecture of `constriction` lets you seamlessly swap out individual components of your compression pipeline (such as the core entropy coding algorithm) independently from other components (such as the fixed-point representation of entropy models or the strategy for dealing with zero probability symbols).
-2. **to simplify the transition from research code to reliable software products** by exposing a superset of the exact same algorithms that the Python API provides also as a Rust crate; if your research lead to a successful prototype of a new compression method then you can use `constriction`'s Rust API to turn your Python research code into a small and highly optimized standalone (statically linked) program, library, or WebAssembly module that runs efficiently and that can be used by customers who don't want to deal with Python's dependency hell.
-By default, the Rust and Python APIs are binary compatible, so you can, e.g., continue to compress data with your Python research code while decompressing it with your optimized Rust deployment or vice-versa.
-For deployments with tighter resource constraints, the Rust API provides optional fine-grained control over the trade-off between compression effectiveness, memory usage, and run-time efficency, as well as hooks into the backing data sources and sinks, while preventing accidental misuse through Rust's powerful type system.
+2. **to simplify the transition from research code to reliable software products** by exposing the exact same functionality via both a Python API (for rapid prototyping on research code) and a Rust API (for turning successful prototypes into production); This approach bridges the gap between two communities that have vastly different requirements on their software development tools: while *data scientists and machine learning researchers* need the quick iteration cycles that scripting languages like Python provide, *real-world compression codecs* that are to be used outside of laboratory conditions have to be implemented in a compiled language that runs fast and that doesn't require setting up a complex runtime environment with lots of dependencies.
+With `constriction`, you can seamlessly turn your Python research code into a high-performance standalone binary, library, or WebAssembly module.
+By default, the Python and Rust API are binary compatible, so you can gradually port one component at a time without breaking things.
+On top of this, the Rust API provides optional fine-grained control over issues relevant to real-world deployments such as the trade-off between compression effectiveness, memory usage, and run-time efficiency, as well as hooks into the backing data sources and sinks, while preventing accidental misuse through Rust's powerful type system.
-3. **to serve as a teaching resource** by providing a collection of several complementary entropy coding algorithms within a single consistent framework, thus making the various algorithms easily discoverable and comparable on practical examples; [additional teaching material](https://robamler.github.io/teaching/compress21) will be made publicly available as a by-product of an upcoming university course on data compression with deep probabilistic models.
+3. **to serve as a teaching resource** by providing a collection of several complementary entropy coding algorithms within a single consistent framework, thus making the various algorithms easily discoverable and comparable on practical examples; [additional teaching material](https://robamler.github.io/teaching/compress21) is being made publicly available as a by-product of an ongoing university course on data compression with deep probabilistic models.

-For an example of a compression codec that started as research code in Python and was then deployed as a dependency-free WebAssembly module using `constriction`'s Rust API, have a look at [The Linguistic Flux Capacitor](https://robamler.github.io/linguistic-flux-capacitor).
+For an example of a compression codec that started as research code in Python and was then deployed as a fast and dependency-free WebAssembly module using `constriction`'s Rust API, have a look at [The Linguistic Flux Capacitor](https://robamler.github.io/linguistic-flux-capacitor).

 ## Project Status

 We currently provide implementations of the following entropy coding algorithms:

-- **Asymmetric Numeral Systems (ANS):** a highly efficient modern entropy coder with near-optimal compression effectiveness; ANS Coding operates as a stack ("last in first out") and is surjective, which enables advanced use cases like bits-back coding in hierarchical entropy models.
+- **Asymmetric Numeral Systems (ANS):** a fast modern entropy coder with near-optimal compression effectiveness that supports advanced use cases like bits-back coding;
-- **Range Coding:** a computationally efficent variant of Arithmetic Coding; it has essentially the same compression effectiveness as ANS Coding.
-When highly optimized entropy models are used, Range Coding can be a bit faster than ANS Coding for encoding but may be considerably slower for decoding.
-More importantly, Range Coding operates as a queue ("first in first out"), which makes it preferable for autoregressive entropy models.
+- **Range Coding:** a computationally efficient variant of Arithmetic Coding, that has essentially the same compression effectiveness as ANS Coding but operates as a queue ("first in first out"), which makes it preferable for autoregressive models.
 - **Chain Coding:** an experimental new entropy coder that combines the (net) effectiveness of stream codes with the locality of symbol codes; it is meant for experimental new compression approaches that perform joint inference, quantization, and bits-back coding in